truenas/middleware/docs/userguide/truenas_services.rst

 +---------------------------+----------------+-------------------------------------------------------------------------------------------------------+

-.. note:: for USB devices, the easiest way to determine the correct device name is to check the box "Show console messages" in
+.. note:: For USB devices, the easiest way to determine the correct device name is to check the box "Show console messages" in
    :menuselection:`System --> Advanced`.
-Plug in the USB device and the console messages will give the name of the */dev/ugenX.X* device; where the X's are the numbers that show on the console.
+Plug in the USB device and the console messages show the name of the */dev/ugenX.X* device, where the X's are the numbers that show on the console.

 `upsc(8) <http://www.networkupstools.org/docs/man/upsc.html>`_